CSLT-THU/ViVi_Translation/README.md

 {28677: 0.0002770850651149903, 6: 0.0002770850651149903, 7: 9.236168837166343e-05, 10: 0.001293063637203288, 12: 9.236168837166343e-05,...}
 ```

-Actually, "mems2t.pkl" and "memt2s.pkl" do not need to be generated from training set and alings.
+Note that "mems2t.pkl" and "memt2s.pkl" do not need to be generated from training set and alignments.
 It can be derived from any source-to-target dictionary.
-As long as these two files are formatted same as the descriptions above, our model can perform accordingly
+As long as these two files were formatted according to the descriptions above, our model could perform correctly.

 ## License
 Open source licensing is under the Apache License 2.0, which allows free use for research purposes.
 For commercial licensing, please email byryuer@gmail.com.

 ## Development Team